logicalclocks/rondb/README.md

 ---

 Copyright (c) 2000, 2021, Oracle and/or its affiliates.
-Copyright (c) 2021, 2021, Logical Clocks and/or its affiliates.
+Copyright (c) 2021, 2022, Hopsworks AB and/or its affiliates.